rcapillon/eigenfem/README.md

 Eigen is used for linear algebra and Spectra is used to solve sparse generalized eigenvalue problems.

 **IMPORTANT NOTE**:
 The code is still in development and not fully usable at this time.
-Only specific demonstration cases can be run.
+At the time, only specific demonstration cases can be run.
-Installation procedure will be specified once all 4 example cases can be compiled and run without bugs.
-Usage documentation will be added later when custom computations can be performed using a custom input file format.
+Custom usage documentation will be added later.

 ## Dependencies
 - Eigen v3.4.0: https://eigen.tuxfamily.org/